-The November issue of Vegetarian Times Magazine is a special celebration of their 40th anniversary.
-It includes The VT Wayback Machine slide show with 40 highlights of the vegetarian movement to this day.
+The November issue of Vegetarian Times Magazine is a special issue celebrating their 40th anniversary.
+It features 40 highlights of the vegetarian movement to this day, which are also exhibited as The VT Wayback Machine slide show online.
 Veggie Happy is honored to have been selected as one of those highlights.
-To be in the company of Farm Sanctuary, Lisa Simpson, Paul & Linda McCartney and the other amazing people, organizations and breakthroughs is, well, quite delightful and very appreciated.
+To be in the company of Farm Sanctuary, Lisa Simpson, Paul & Linda McCartney and other amazing people, organizations and breakthroughs is, well, quite delightful and very appreciated.

 In honor of our 40th anniversary, we’re taking a look back—not just at the early days of Vegetarian Times, but all the way back through vegetarian history in the Western world—to reflect on the highlights of a movement that has been deliciously life-changing.
 Follow along as we hit the high points of veg history.